Finding Nemo Submarine Voyage: Voyage

 At the attraction's entrance, guests enter the institute of Nautical Exploration and Marine Observation (NEMO).
 Three seagulls, perched on a nearby buoy, cry out "Mine!
 Mine!
 Mine!" every few moments.
 Guests board one of NEMO's eight yellow research submarines and set out in search of an active underwater volcano.
 Through their portholes, guests view a colorful underwater environment.
-One of the first things guests see is Darla, the niece of dentist P. Sherman in Finding Nemo, freediving amid the coral, holding a plastic bag with fish she has captured.
+One of the first things guests see is Darla, the niece of dentist P. Sherman in Finding Nemo, freediving amid the coral, holding a plastic bag with a fish she has captured.

 As the journey continues, guests see a giant sea bass swimming through a seaweed forest.
 The submarines then enter the ruins of an ancient civilization, which are being explored by P. Sherman who is scuba diving.
-Among the ruins lies a gigantic tiki head, embedded in the ocean floor.
+Among the ruins lies two gigantic tiki heads, embedded in the ocean floor.
 The subs then enter a coral reef with many bright reflective colors.
 Giant clams slowly open and close as the submarines pass.
 The captain commands the sub to dive much deeper to avoid a surface storm ahead.

 At this point the submarine travels through a waterfall and enters the hidden ride building, where guests find themselves apparently moving through underwater caverns.
 The captain announces that, due to advancements in marine technology, they can use "sonar hydrophones" (an homage to the original attraction), to hear the fish talk.
-The sub passes through a dark cavern where huge eels lunge toward the submarine, and lobsters can be seen as well.
+The sub passes through a dark cavern where huge eels lunge toward it, and lobsters can also be seen.
 The sub passes Marlin and Dory as they discover that Nemo has gotten lost again.
 Farther along the reef, guests encounter Mr. Ray and his class swimming through the coral looking for Nemo as well.
 The first mate announces that the sub is approaching the East Australian Current, and the submarine enters the current along with Nemo, Squirt, Crush and other green sea turtles.